What is challenging behaviour in autistic children?

 - If you think your child runs out of the supermarket covering their ears because it’s noisy, encourage your child to use noise-cancelling headphones.

-Strategies to handle challenging behaviour in autistic children and teenagers
+Strategies to handle your autistic child’s challenging behaviour

 When your autistic child is behaving in a challenging way, these strategies can help: